reflex-dev/reflex-web/docs/ai_builder/features/integration_shortcut.md

 Reflex Build supports powerful integrations like databases, OpenAI, and Databricks, allowing you to connect external services to your app without complex setup.
 These integrations help you add advanced functionality—like AI-powered features, data analytics, or persistent storage—while speeding up development.

-The **@** feature makes it easy to reference integrations directly while chatting with the AI Builder.
-By typing **@**, you can quickly insert integrations into your prompts without needing to configure them manually first.
+The **Add Integrations** button makes it easy to connect external services to your app while chatting with the AI Builder.
+A panel with a list of available integrations will appear, you can quickly add integrations that your app can reference and connect to.

+Once in your app, you can access your integrations by clicking the flow or cog icon in the bottom left inside the chat area.

 ```python exec
 import reflex as rx